joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

     - Requset Definitions
     - Payload Validation
     - Types of Parameters and Payloads
+    - A check for if the OpenAPI doc currently being served matches the one used for codegen
+        - Note that this should at best generate a warning, it doesn't necessarily mean things will break.
 - Template or programmable customization.
     - After all, projects are going to differ, slightly or significantly, in how they structure their requests.
 This is especially the case for projects with any amount of legacy code.